Dave Yanai: University

 In 1977, Yanai moved from high school basketball when he became coach of the Cal State Dominguez Hills Toros.
-With the Toros, Yanai and Dominguez Hills reached the first round of the 1979 NAIA men's basketball tournament.
-While Dominguez Hills was part of the National Association of Intercollegiate Athletics, Yanai had 44 wins and 37 losses between 1977 to 1980.
+With the Toros, Yanai and Dominguez Hills reached the first round of the 1979 NAIA basketball tournament.
+While Dominguez Hills was part of the National Association of Intercollegiate Athletics, Yanai had 44 wins and 37 losses between 1977 and 1980.
 In 1980, Yanai and Dominguez Hills joined the California Collegiate Athletic Association.

 In 1981, Yanai and his team were first in the CCAA.
 At the CCAA men's basketball tournament, Yanai reached four semifinals with Dominguez Hills.
 He also won this tournament with the Toros in 1987.
 Yanai appeared at several tournaments as a member of the NCAA, which included the final of the West region during the 1981 NCAA Division II Basketball Tournament.
 With his combined 244 wins and 186 losses in the NCAA, Yanai had 288 wins and 233 losses before he finished his coaching position at Dominguez Hills in 1996.
 Yanai was also an assistant coach for the men's basketball event at the 1990 U.S. Olympic Festival while with Dominguez Hills.

 In 1996, Yanai joined the Cal State Los Angeles Golden Eagles as their men's basketball coach.
 His team reached the regional semifinals at the 1998 NCAA Division II men's basketball tournament and the first round of the 2000 NCAA Division II men's basketball tournament.
 Yanai remained with Los Angeles until he ended his basketball career in 2005.
 With Los Angeles, Yanai had 114 wins and 131 losses.

 Additional positions

-During his coaching experience, Yanai taught basketball in Japan during the mid 1980s.
-Yanai was also working for them as an advisor before he retired from basketball during the mid 2000s.
+During his coaching experience, Yanai taught basketball in Japan during the mid-1980s.
+Yanai was also working for them as an advisor before he retired from basketball during the mid-2000s.
 In California, Yanai held basketball camps for teenagers by the late 1980s.
 Yanai's sports experience also included a position in drug prevention and working in youth sports.

 Honors and personal life

 With Dominguez Hills, Yanai was Coach of the Year in men's basketball for the CCAA in 1987 and 1988.
 While with the Toros, Yanai was the first coach for an American college basketball team of Japanese American descent.
 He remained the only Japanese American to hold this position until Jeff Hironaka became a coach in the 2000s.
-Yanai has held the record for most wins at Dominguez Hills for over twenty years leading up to the 2020-21 season.
+Yanai has held the record for most wins at Dominguez Hills for over twenty years leading up to the 2020–21 season.

 He was an award recipient at the 2000 John R. Wooden Awards.
 In 2010, the Dave Yanai Court was opened as part of the Torodome for Dominguez Hills.
 In 2021, the John R. Wooden Award Committee gave Yanai the Legends of Coaching Award.
 With the Legends of Coaching Award, Yanai became the first coach of a Division II school to be chosen for this award.
 He had two kids during his marriage.